 John Locke (1632—1704) was a British philosopher, academic, and medical researcher.
-His best-known and most influential philosophical works include An Essay Concerning Toleration (1667), An Essay Concerning Human Understanding (1690), and The Reasonableness of Christianity (1695).
+His best-known and most influential philosophical works include An Essay Concerning Toleration (1667), An Essay Concerning Human Understanding (1690), and The Reasonableness of Christianity as Delivered in the Scriptures (1695).

-Locke did not believe that reason has no place in the Christian life.
-While the content of divine revelation cannot be evaluated by reason, we should use reason to evaluate whether or not actual divine revelation has taken place.
+Locke promoted reason to a high place in the Christian life.
+While the content of divine revelation cannot be evaluated by reason, we should use reason to evaluate whether actual divine revelation has taken place.
 The claim that someone has received revelation should be rationally verified before it is believed.
 Locke warned against the dangers of “enthusiasm,” which was becoming popular at the time and still expresses itself today in many Christian groups that emphasize emotion and direct personal revelation.
-He warned that the excitement of personal revelation can often overrule the rational faculties and cause some people to believe things that were not actually revealed by God.
+Locke warned that the excitement of personal revelation can often overrule the rational faculties and cause some people to believe things that were not actually revealed by God.
 He also makes this point in The Conduct of the Understanding and the Reasonableness of Christianity.
-According to Locke, abandoning reason in favor of personal revelation leads to “odd opinions and extravagant actions.”
+According to Locke, abandoning reason in favor of personal revelation leads to “odd opinions and extravagant actions” (op. cit., Chapter XIX, “Of Enthusiasm,” section 8).
 Unfortunately, Locke’s warning is unheeded in many churches today, and some engage in all kinds of odd and extravagant actions.

 John Locke also put forward arguments for the existence of God and the possibility of miracles.
 He gives a detailed and convincing argument for God’s existence in Book IV, Chapter X of his Essay Concerning Human Understanding.
 Locke accepted the miracles recorded in the gospel accounts as things God did to draw our attention to His revelation.
 See his “Discourse on Miracles,” published posthumously in 1706.